-If you have any queries about the service, then staff at CT Plus Guernsey Limited will be happy to help you at their Information Kiosk at the bus terminus.
+- If you have any queries about the service, then staff at CT Plus Guernsey Limited will be happy to help you at their Information shop on the South Esplanade (across from the bus terminus).
 They can also be telephoned on 01481 700456.
-Timetable and bus diversion information can be found on their website at www.buses.gg

 Bus Stops and "Hail and Ride"

-You can board the buses at any of the bus stops around the Island.
+- You can board the buses at any of the bus stops around the Island.
 These are either painted on the road or indicated by the bus stop signs on poles.
 As many bus stops are serviced by several bus routes, passengers are advised to wave down the correct bus when it approaches.

-Please note that only the main bus stops are shown in the timetable.
+- Please note that only the main bus stops are shown in the timetable.
 To work out times for other stops on route, take the time between the two nearest main stops.

-Alternatively, you can 'hail' a bus and, provided it is safe, the driver will stop to pick you up (please note, hail and ride does not operate in the Town or Bridge area).
+- Alternatively, you can 'hail' a bus and, provided it is safe, the driver will stop to pick you up (please note, hail and ride does not operate in the Town or Bridge area).